denisyukphp/tmpfile-manager/README.md

 $tmpFileManager->removeTmpFile($tmpFile);
 ```

-All temp files which create with manager will purge automatically.
+All temp files which created with the manager will be purged automatically by default.

 ## Documentation